Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Introduction

-The remainder of this paper is structured as follows.
-Section~\ref{sec:definition:1} introduces important concepts and the notation that will be used throughout the paper.
+The remainder of this paper is structured as follows.\footnote{This overview mentions only QC code results and omits the analogous convolutional code results.} Section~\ref{sec:definition:1} introduces important concepts and the notation that will be used throughout the paper.
 Thereafter, Section~\ref{sec:minimum:hamming:distance:upper:bounds:1} presents the two main results of this paper.
 Both results are upper bounds on the minimum Hamming distance of a QC code: whereas in the case of Theorem~\ref{th:bound:1} the upper bound is a function of the polynomial parity-check matrix of the QC code, in the case of Theorem~\ref{th:bound:2} the upper bound is a function of the weight matrix of the QC code only.
 The following two sections are then devoted to the study of special cases of these results.
-Namely, Section~\ref{sec:type:1:qc:ldpc:codes:1} focuses on so-called type-I QC LDPC codes (i.e., QC LDPC codes where the weight matrix entries are at most $1$) and Section~\ref{sec:type:2:and:type:3:qc:ldpc:codes:1} focuses on so-called type-II and type-III QC LDPC codes (i.e., QC LDPC codes where the weight matrix entries are at most $2$ and $3$, respectively).
-We will show how we can obtain type-II and type-III codes from type-I codes having the same regularity and possibly better minimum Hamming distance properties.
+Namely, Section~\ref{sec:type:1:qc:ldpc:codes:1} focuses on so-called type-$1$ QC LDPC codes (\ie, QC LDPC codes where the weight matrix entries are at most $1$) and Section~\ref{sec:type:2:and:type:3:qc:ldpc:codes:1} focuses on so-called type-$2$ and type-$3$ QC LDPC codes (\ie, QC LDPC codes where the weight matrix entries are at most $2$ and $3$, respectively).
+We will show how we can obtain type-$2$ and type-$3$ codes from type-$1$ codes having the same regularity and possibly better minimum Hamming distance properties.
 Section~\ref{sec:effect:small:cycles:minimum:distance} investigates the influence of cycles on minimum Hamming distance bounds.
-Finally, Section~\ref{sec:type:1:qc:ldpc:codes:based:on:double:cover:1} discusses a promising construction of type-I QC LDPC codes based on type-II or type-III QC LDPC codes.
-In fact, we suggest a sequence of constructions starting with a type-I code exhibiting good girth and minimum Hamming distance properties, or having good performance under message-passing iterative decoding.
-We construct a type-II or type-III code with the same regularity and higher Hamming distance upper bound, and from this we obtain a new type-I code with possibly larger minimum Hamming distance, up to twice the minimum Hamming distance of the type-II or type-III codes.
-Section~\ref{sec:conclusions} concludes the paper.
-The appendix contains many of the proofs and also one section (i.e, Appendix~\ref{sec:graph:covers:1}) that lists some results with respect to graph covers.
+Finally, Section~\ref{sec:type:1:qc:ldpc:codes:based:on:double:cover:1} discusses a promising construction of type-$1$ QC LDPC codes based on type-$2$ or type-$3$ QC LDPC codes.
+In fact, we suggest a sequence of constructions starting with a type-$1$ code that exhibits good girth and minimum Hamming distance properties, or that has good performance under message-passing iterative decoding.
+We construct a type-$2$ or type-$3$ code with the same regularity and higher Hamming distance upper bound, and from this we obtain a new type-$1$ code with possibly larger minimum Hamming distance.
+Section~\ref{sec:conclusions:1} concludes the paper.
+The appendix contains the longer proofs and also one section (\confer~Appendix~\ref{sec:graph:covers:1}) that lists some results with respect to graph covers.